Serene setting, unmatched views await in Johnson County oasis

-The Home Builder’s Association of Greater Kansas City’s Spring Parade of Homes kicks off this weekend, and prospective homebuyers will be flocking to residential communities throughout Kansas City to see what’s new.
+The Home Builder’s Association of Greater Kansas City’s Spring Parade of Homes is underway, and prospective homebuyers will be flocking to residential communities throughout Kansas City to see what’s new.
 Exploring the season’s popular color palettes and the latest uses for quartz and shiplap is enough to jumpstart anyone’s dream home wish list.
 Yet one local new home community has more people marveling over the serene setting and picturesque views of its newest phase than any other metro-area community.

 That community is Cottonwood Canyon, an inviting oasis in the heart of Johnson County.
 Already known for some of the most beautiful scenery and amazing views in the Kansas City area, Cottonwood Canyon’s newest phase adds a number of idyllic homesites to the flourishing community.
 The new phase includes homesites that offer serene views of picturesque green spaces and streamways, as well as locations that overlook Canyon Farms Golf Club for those who covet golf course living.